aqimaa/SIKOP/README.md

 ## SIKOP (Sistem Informasi Koperasi)

-Welcome to the SIKOP repository, a Cooperative Information System project developed as part of the KP assignment at LLDIKTI X.
+Welcome to the SIKOP repository, a Cooperative Information System project developed as part of the KP assignment at LLDIKTI X. SIKOP is an information system designed to assist cooperatives in managing daily operations and data.
+This system provides features for managing member data, recording credit savings and loan transactions, and generating cooperative financial reports.

 ---